PumucklRandom/language-decoder/README.md

 ## Language Decoder

 The LanguageDecoder translates a given source language to a desired target language word by word (decoding).
 Therefor the Google translator is used in the backend.
 To improve the translation, a dictionary can be created to automatically correct common translation errors.
-Afterwards, the decoded text can be exported to a PDF.
+Afterwards, the decoded text can be exported to a PDF file.

-The LanguageDecoder can also be used to create language learning lessons based on the [Birkenbihl method.](https://blog.brain-friendly.com/easy-language-learning-by-vera-f-birkenbihl-the-decoding-method/)
+The LanguageDecoder can also be used to create language learning lessons based on the [Birkenbihl approach.](https://blog.brain-friendly.com/easy-language-learning-by-vera-f-birkenbihl-the-decoding-method/)

 ![Upload](_data/upload.png)
 ![Decoding](_data/decoding.png)